attilammagyar/js80p/README.md

 ##### Tuning

-Click on the black bar next to the oscillator's name or use the mouse wheel while holding the mouse cursor over it in order to change the tuning.
+Click on the black bar next to the oscillator's name, or use the mouse wheel while holding the mouse cursor over it to change the tuning.
 The available options are:

  * **C MTS-ESP**: use an [external tuning provider](#install-tuning) for determining the frequency of each note.
 Frequencies of notes which haven't